 A consultant shall be involved in the removal and the appeals process.

-SECTION 8.

-Any chapter of NJNS holding an impeachment proceeding shall first seek the approval of the NJNS board. (rationale: no longer in practice)
+. (rationale: no longer in practice)

-SECTION 9. (rationale: consistency)
+SECTION 8. (rationale: consistency)

 Any resignation from a position on the board shall be in writing and sent to the president and one consultant.
 Resignation shall be effective immediately upon receipt by the President, and voted on by the board.
 In the event the President is resigning, resignation will be submitted to the First Vice President and one consultant.